aws-samples/eks-multi-cluster-gitops/initial-setup/doc/repos/GitHub.md

    ssh-keygen -t ed25519 -C "gitops@<yourcompany.com>" -f gitops
    ```
    (Replace the `<yourcompany.com>` with your company domain or a fictitious domain).
+   This generates two files: `gitops` contains a private key, and `gitops.pub` contains the corresponding public key.

-3. Add the public part of the keys generated above to your GitHub account to
+3. Copy the contents of the public key files generated above (these have a `.pub` suffix) to your GitHub account in order to
    grant access.
+To do this, use the GitHub console to access **Settings->SSH and GPG Keys**,
+   and use the **New SSH Key** buttton to add each of the keys in turn.

 4. Create/edit `config` in `~/.ssh` to use the SSH key in `gitops-cloud9` for
    the Git commands executed in the Cloud9 environment.